cmannett85/arg_router/README.md

 - `program_name`, this is printed first.
 Without it neither this nor the version are printed
 - `program_version`, this followes the name
 - `program_intro`, used to give some more information on the program.
 This is printed two new lines away from the name and version
+- `program_addendum`, used to add supplementary text after the argument output
 - `flatten_help`, by default only top-level arguments and/or those in an anonymous mode are displayed.
 Child modes are shown by requesting the mode's 'path' on the command line (e.g. `app --help mode sub-mode`).
 The presence of this policy will make the entire requested subtree's (or root's, if no mode path was requested) help output be displayed

 Unlike string data everywhere else in the library, the formatted help output is created at runtime using `std::string` so we don't need to keep duplicate read-only text data.